ros2/ros2_documentation/source/Capabilities/Simulation/URDF/Building-a-Movable-Robot-Model-with-URDF.rst

 Next steps
 ----------

-Now that you have a visibly functional model, you can :doc:`add in some physical properties <./Adding-Physical-and-Collision-Properties-to-a-URDF-Model>`, or :doc:`start using xacro to simplify your code <./Using-Xacro-to-Clean-Up-a-URDF-File>`.
+Now that you have a visibly functional model, you can :doc:`add in some physical properties <Adding-Physical-and-Collision-Properties-to-a-URDF-Model>`, or :doc:`start using xacro to simplify your code <../../../Developer-Tools/Build/Using-Xacro-to-Clean-Up-a-URDF-File>`.